 The B-Lines resistance bands I have bought over the years have performed just fine.
 Not once have they snapped in two or did not function the way they were supposed to.
 Saying that there is one thing we can talk about.

-The whole handle, not just the grip, could be better designed.
+The only bad thing about the B-Lines resistance bands is the handles.
+They are horrible.
+And I’m talking about the whole handle, not just the grip, could be better designed.
 Foam grips covering a plastic handle with a nylon rope is not a good combination.
 My guess is I have broke two sets of handles (4 total) over the years and have another set about to go.

 Both are starting to fray.
 Look closer at the green band picture and you will see a piece of the inner plastic piece has already broke.
 Its just a matter of time before it cracks the entire length.
 This is what happened on the previous ones I broke.